espocrm/documentation/docs/administration/users-management.md

 Limitations:

-* WebSocked is disabled when logged in as another user.
+* WebSocket is disabled when logged in as another user.
 * Requires re-entering admin password to log in as another user.
 * Recommended to open the login link in an incognito/private window to avoid losing a current login session.